White House would 'welcome' 2020 Oprah challenge

 Trump himself has praised Winfrey on several occasions, even once floating her as a possible vice presidential pick before his own official entry into politics.

-Gidley also pointed to Trump's "record setting achievements" as president so far, including a "booming" economy and recently passed tax cuts.
-When asked if Trump was running for a second term, Gidley first joked that reporters should talk to his campaign about that before correcting course to say he absolutely would run again.
+Gidley also pointed to Trump's "record-setting achievements" as president so far, including a "booming" economy and recently passed tax cuts.
+When asked if Trump was running for a second term, Gidley first joked that reporters should talk to his campaign about that before correcting course to say Trump absolutely would run again.